-Anemia of prematurity occurs in babies who are born earlier than expected.
+Anemia of prematurity is when this problem happens in babies who are born too early.

 |Copyright © Nucleus Medical Media, Inc.|

-Anemia of prematurity may be caused by one or more of the following conditions:
+Anemia of prematurity may be caused by one or more of the these problems:

 Loss of blood due to:

 - Problems during labor and birth

-- Removal of blood for testing—regular blood tests are needed to monitor premature babies’ health
+- Removal of blood for testing—regular blood tests are needed to monitor the health of babies born too early

 Low production of RBCs due to:

 - Nutrition problems

-- Certain infections like rubella or parvovirus that affect the bone marrow where RBCs are made
+- Infections such as rubella or parvovirus that affect the bone marrow where RBCs are made

 - Incompatibility between mother’s and baby’s blood—Rh incompatibility